Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

   3. Purchase a bottle.
   4. Locate their social media links to see their followings on social media in order to be updated about their latest releases.

- #### As a registered user/frequent visitor I want to (on top of the anonymous user functionalities):
+ #### As a registered user/frequent visitor I want to (in addition to the anonymous user functionalities):
   5. Be able to log in.
   6. Be able to log out.
   7. Be able to delete my account.